iluuu1994/Pathbar/README.md

 `ITPathbar` is simple to use.
 Just drag a `NSView` onto your window in Interace Builder.
-Then set it's custom class `ITPathbar.
+Then set it's custom class `ITPathbar`.
 That's it!

 Now just connect an Outlet to it and you can add and remove items like this: